Quick answer

 Virginia Tattoo Studio FAQ

 Q: Can I tattoo from my home in Virginia?
-A: Technically, you’d need to meet all the same establishment permit requirements.
-Your home would need to pass a health inspection, have proper zoning, and meet all sanitation standards.
+A: Technically, you’d need to meet all the same tattoo parlor license requirements.
+Your home would need to pass an inspection, have proper zoning, and meet all sanitation standards.
 In practice, most residential zones don’t allow it.
-And most health departments won’t issue permits for home-based studios.
+And the board rarely licenses home-based studios.

 Q: Does Virginia offer reciprocity with other states?
-A: No. Virginia doesn’t recognize tattoo certifications or permits from other states.
-If you’re moving from another state, you’ll need to apply fresh.
+A: Not automatically.
+Virginia doesn’t generally recognize tattoo licenses from other states.
+If you’re moving from another state, you’ll likely need to apply fresh.
 Your bloodborne pathogen training and CPR certifications may transfer if they’re from nationally recognized providers.

-Q: How often do I need to renew my establishment permit?
+Q: How often do I need to renew my tattoo parlor license?
 A: Annually.
-Your local health department will notify you before expiration.
+The Board for Barbers and Cosmetology will notify you before expiration.
 Don’t let it lapse.
-Operating without a valid permit is a violation that can result in immediate closure.
+Operating without a valid license is a violation that can result in immediate closure.

 Q: What happens if I fail an inspection?
 A: You’ll receive a list of deficiencies.
 Fix them and schedule a re-inspection.
 A re-check fee of $50 to $100 typically applies.
 If violations are severe, the health department can order you to stop operations until you’re compliant.

-Q: Do I need a separate permit for each artist?
-A: Each artist needs their own individual certification, including current bloodborne pathogen training and CPR/First Aid.
-The establishment permit covers the shop itself.
+Q: Do I need a separate license for each artist?
+A: Each artist needs their own tattooer license, including current bloodborne pathogen training and CPR/First Aid.
+The tattoo parlor license covers the shop itself.

 Q: What records do I need to keep on file?
-A: Signed consent forms (minimum two years), autoclave spore test results, training certificates for all artists, insurance documentation, and your establishment permit.
+A: Signed consent forms (minimum two years), autoclave spore test results, training certificates for all artists, insurance documentation, and your tattoo parlor license.
 Digital records are acceptable and honestly easier to manage during audits.

 The Bottom Line